Google Translate Disclaimer

 Municipalities Today is a web-based newsletter published monthly by the Ministry of Government Relations.
 It lists deadlines, training opportunities, services and programs that may be of interest to Saskatchewan municipal administrators.

-View past editions of Municipalities Today by visiting Publications Saskatchewan.
+View past editions of Municipalities Today by visiting the Publications Centre.

 Mandatory public disclosure statements help to assure the public that, when elected to office, council's decisions are made in the best interests of the municipality.
 Public Disclosure statements also: